 The ACR shall be used to award class rank based on the district's weighted grade point scale.
 Class rank shall be defined as a numerical standing with one's peers determined by academic success in selected courses.
-Final class rank for graduating seniors shall be assessed after the third nine weeks of the school year which will include final spring semester dual credit grades.
+Final class rank for graduating seniors shall be assessed after the third nine weeks of the school year.
+After graduation, final transcript records (GPA) are recalculated and recorded on the academic achievement record.